 For an arbitrary reductive group $G$ of automorphisms of $\cH(n)$, the structure of $\cH(n)^G$ can be understood by decomposing $\cH(n)^{G}$ as a module over $\cH(n)^{O(n)}$.
 By Theorem 5.1 of \cite{LIII}, the Zhu algebra of $\cH(n)^{O(n)}$ is abelian, which implies that all its irreducible, admissible modules are highest-weight modules.
 Moreover, both $\cH(n)$ and $\cH(n)^G$ decompose as direct sums of irreducible, highest-weight $\cH(n)^{O(n)}$-modules.
 By Theorem 6.1 of \cite{LIII}, there is a finite set of irreducible $\cH(n)^{O(n)}$-submodules of $\cH(n)^G$ whose direct sum contains an (infinite) strong generating for $\cH(n)^G$.
+The key ingredient in the proof is Weyl's finiteness theorem (Theorem \ref{weylfinite}).
 This shows that $\cH(n)^G$ is finitely generated as a vertex algebra.
 If we assume the conjecture that $R_n\neq 0$, so that $\{j^0, j^2 ,\dots, j^{n^2+3n-2}\}$ strongly generates $\cH(n)^{O(n)}$, Theorem 6.9 of \cite{LIII} shows that $\cH(n)^G$ is strongly finitely generated.
 In fact, the only step where this conjecture was needed was the proof of Lemma 6.7 of \cite{LIII}, which gives a finiteness property of each irreducible, highest-weight $\cH(n)^{O(n)}$-submodule of $\cH(n)$.
-This proof of this lemma goes through if we replace $\frac{1}{2}(n^2+3n)$ with the integer $m$ appearing in Theorem \ref{heisresult} above.
-This proves
+The proof of this lemma goes through if we replace $\frac{1}{2}(n^2+3n)$ with the integer $m$ appearing in Theorem \ref{heisresult} above.
+This proves the following.

 \begin{thm} For all $n\geq 1$ and any reductive group $G\subset O(n)$, $\cH(n)^G$ is strongly finitely generated. \end{thm}